xee-2511/IBM_SAOR/README.md

-# ✨ Sentiment Analysis - Restaurant Reviews
+# ✨ Sentiment Analysis - Amazon Product Reviews

-A stylish Streamlit web application that predicts whether a restaurant review is **Positive 😍** or **Negative 😠** using the **Naive Bayes classifier** and **TF-IDF vectorization**.
+A stylish Streamlit web application that predicts whether an Amazon Product review is **Positive 😍** or **Negative 😠** using the **Naive Bayes classifier** and **TF-IDF vectorization**.

 ---

 ## 📌 Project Overview

-This app reads a restaurant review, processes the text using NLP techniques, converts it into numeric form using **TF-IDF**, and predicts sentiment using a trained **Multinomial Naive Bayes model**.
+This app reads an Amazon Product review, processes the text using NLP techniques, converts it into numeric form using **TF-IDF**, and predicts sentiment using a trained **Multinomial Naive Bayes model**.

 ---